Trebor424/CV-Tworzenie_listy_dokumentacji/README.md

 ﻿# CV-Tworzenie_listy_dokumentacji

+Tech stack: Python
-Generates lists of technical documentation based on predefined templates.
-Helps maintain consistency in project documentation.
+A utility script that generates structured lists of required documentation based on templates.
+Created to improve consistency and save time in engineering or QA documentation workflows.